 How To Care For Baby Teeth

-Learning how to care for baby teeth is so important for your baby or toddler’s oral well-being.
-Establishing positive oral hygiene routines early on can lay the groundwork for a lifetime of healthy smiles.
-Here’s an overview guide on how to care for baby teeth:
+Learning how to care for baby teeth is so important for your baby or toddler’s oral well-being and will lay the groundwork for a lifetime of healthy smiles.

 Get going with oral hygiene even before the first signs of any teeth.
 Gently wipe your baby’s gums with a clean, damp cloth after each feeding.

-Schedule your baby’s very first dental visit around their first birthday or when their first tooth emerges.
+You should schedule your baby’s first dental visit around their first birthday or as soon as their first tooth emerges, whichever occurs first.
 Refer to our teething chart if you’re uncertain.

 - Opt for a soft, smaller size toothbrush to effectively clean your child’s teeth.